 Additionally, at the request of a party to the proceedings, the court dealing with guardianship matters may grant an interim measure in the manner it considers suitable under specific circumstances.
 Decisions in that regard become effective and enforceable when issued.

 12 Can I obtain legal aid to cover the costs of the procedure?

-Parties to proceedings concerning parental responsibility are required to pay the fees and expenses provided for in the Act on Legal Costs in Civil Cases.
+Parties to proceedings concerning parental responsibility are required to pay the fees and expenses provided for in the Act on legal costs in civil cases (Ustawa o kosztach sądowych w sprawach cywilnych).
 However, under Article 102(1) of the Act, a party to court proceedings may request exemption from legal costs by filing a statement that they are unable to bear such costs without hardship to themselves or their families.
 The application for exemption from legal costs should be accompanied by a statement detailing the applicant’s family status, assets, income and livelihood.
 A party to proceedings may be partially exempted from legal costs by the court in the event that such party is in a position to pay only a part of such costs (Article 101(1)).

 13 Is it possible to appeal against a decision on parental responsibility?

-Yes.
-An appeal against any decision may be lodged before a higher court.
+Yes, an appeal against any decision may be lodged before a higher court.
+In the case of protective orders, an appeal is lodged with a court of the same instance.
 Appeals against judgments delivered by a district court (sąd rejonowy) concerning parental responsibility may be brought before a regional court (sąd okręgowy).
 Judgments delivered by a regional court (sąd okręgowy) concerning parental responsibility in proceedings for divorce, legal separation or marriage annulment are subject to appeal before a court of appeal (sąd apelacyjny).

 14 In certain cases, it may be necessary to apply to a court to have a decision on parental responsibility enforced.
 Which court should I use in such cases and which procedure applies?